-You must complete your investigations and actions for year one by 31 December 2023.
-Claims for year one must be submitted by 29 February 2024.
+You must complete your investigations and actions for the year by 31 December 2025.
+Claims must be submitted by 28 February 2026.

 You can arrange the investigation(s) for your chosen intervention(s) at a time of year that suits your farm management.
 You may wish to consult your vet or agricultural consultant on the best time to carry out the investigation and actions.
 These conversations between farmers and Expert Advisers, will give health and breeding benefits and, in the longer term, help to prepare for sustainable farming.